Jeimer Candelario Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.

-- The Padres have a 3.95 team ERA that ranks 10th among all league pitching staffs.
+- The Padres have the 11th-ranked team ERA across all league pitching staffs (3.95).

-- Padres pitchers combine to surrender 53 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (55 total, 1.1 per game).

-- The right-hander last pitched on Wednesday against the Kansas City Royals, when he tossed 5 1/3 innings, allowing four earned runs while giving up six hits.
+- The lefty's last appearance was on Sunday, May 14 against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering four earned runs while giving up three hits.

+- The 23-year-old has amassed a 3.42 ERA and 5.3 strikeouts per nine innings across six games this season, while giving up a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.